Tinkerforge/doc/en/source/Tutorials/Tutorial_Co_Processor/Tutorial.rst

 While the old Bricklets with EEPROM could only be connected to a Brick, the new Bricklets can in theory be read out by any device that can speak SPI.

-This allowed us to develop the Isolator Bricklet as well as the Bricklet HAT (comming soon) and Bricklet HAT Zero (comming soon).
+This allowed us to develop the Isolator Bricklet as well as the HAT Brick and HAT Zero Brick.

 There are many other small technical advantages that increase the performance and robustness of the new Bricklets compared to the old ones.